April 10, 2019

 1. USE UNEXPECTED COLOURS

 “There’s always something a little odd that takes [a design] away from being mainstream and ‘safe'” Bec explains, and colour is one area where a left-of-centre decision can make a big impact.
-Referring to the first example above she says: “the acidic lime is the perfect pop and contrast against all of the feminine pretty colours.
+Referring to the first example below she says: “the acidic lime is the perfect pop and contrast against all of the feminine pretty colours.
 It adds edge.”
 And as for the second example, “mango adds a sense of fun.”

 2. USE A SURPRISING MOTIF